-Media Design 10
+Digital Media Design 10

-Media Design 10 is the final course in the IB Middle Years Program digital media design track.
+Digital Media Design is the final course in the IB Middle Years Program digital media design track - although it can be taken as a first digital design course as well!

 Students taking this course will continue to explore, learn, and create using numerous digital design tools and platforms to create image and video media.
-This course focuses primarily on content creation for the web, guiding you through learning how to edit and produce photos, 2D image assets, and video footage designed for platforms such as YouTube and Twitch.
-By the end of the course, you will have the tools and understanding to create your own thematic and design-rich content for your favorite content-hosting platform!
+This course focuses primarily on digital content creation - the process of ideating, developing, and refining digital products.
+We will develop skills in producing and editing photo and video content designed for online platforms such as YouTube and Twitch.
+We will also create and design various forms of 2D and 3D content such as video game sprites and models.

+By the end of the course, you will have the tools and understanding needed to create a wide-variety of design-rich content for your favorite content-hosting platforms!

-Software used: Adobe Photoshop, Illustrator, AfterEffects, Premiere Pro, and OBS Studio.
+Software Used: Photoshop, Illustrator, After Effects, Premiere Pro, OBS Studio, Blender